sameer-khanna/terraform-angular-aws/README.md

 # terraform-angular-aws
-#### Terraform code that creates a VPC with all the networking and an EC2 instance with NGINX installed on it that runs a sample Angular app.
+#### Terraform code that creates a VPC with all the networking and multiple EC2 instances (across AZs) with NGINX servers installed on them that run a sample Angular app.
+The EC2 instances are front-ended by an ALB.
+This is a work in progress repo and I continue to add features to it.

 The code has the following modules -
 * **Networking** - For VPC and all the related networking.
 We are using the 10.16.0.0/16 CIDR for the VPC and 16 /20 subnets (4 each for web, app, db and reserved).
 The subnets are spread across 4 AZs for high availability.